29988122/Fate-Grand-Order_Lua/README.md

 Used for Nero matsuri or Christmas events.
 Their UX really sucked, so a script for gacha is a nice QoL improvement.
 You need to change this line in the file ```setImagePath(dir .. "image_JP")``` to either ```image_JP``` ```image_EN``` ```image_TW``` ```image_CN``` to your server.

+## Events:
+If there are events which includes:
+* Power-up items before battle
+* Extra button to be clicked from reward system window after battle

+Please set ```isEvent``` variable to 1.

+This will allow the use of this script for certain events.

+A custom script is required for summer racing events and Oni island events.
+Please ask in issue forum if you need this feature.

 ***